mem-kit/mouse-switch/README.md

 ## Build
-You can download the source code and build by yourself.
+You can download the source code and build by yourself, but you need the JDK8+ to compile it.
 ```
 mvn clean package
 ```